IntelLabs/pmgd/README.md

 neighbor functions are present in the util/ folder.

-Tools:
+## Tools

-We provide some simple tools like - mkgraph - to make an empty graph and provide parameters like memory
+We provide some simple tools like -
+* mkgraph - to make an empty graph and provide parameters like memory region sizes, indexes etc. Run mkgraph -h for help.
-          region sizes, indexes etc. Run mkgraph -h for help. loadgraph - that can load from certain supported file formats into an empty graph created with mkgraph.
-Run loadgraph -h for help. dumpgraph - to print the contents of the graph to screen. dumpgraph -h for help.
+* loadgraph - that can load from certain supported file formats into an empty graph created with mkgraph.
+Run loadgraph -h for help.
+* dumpgraph - to print the contents of the graph to screen. dumpgraph -h for help.

-Tests and sample code:
+## Tests and sample code

 The test folder has unit tests for a lot of the modules and the tests can be run using the run_all.sh script. clean_all.sh cleans up all the graphs created by run_all.sh.
 We plan to move our testing to GTEST in future release.